 What are Assessments?

-One type of assessment is a full formal evaluation and can indicate the presence of a Specific Learning Disability (SLD), such as dyslexia or LBLD, or another diagnosis.
-It involves formal testing ”to identify an individual’s learning strengths and weaknesses and likely source of academic problems—and to determine if the profile fits the definition of a learning disorder (diagnosis)” (“Testing and Evaluation”, n.d.).
+One type of assessment is a full formal evaluation and can indicate the presence of a Specific Learning Disability (SLD), such as dyslexia, or another diagnosis.
+It involves formal testing ”to identify an individual’s learning strengths and weaknesses and likely source of academic problems—and to determine if the profile fits the definition of a learning disorder (diagnosis)” (IDA, n.d.).
 Although parents and teachers provide important and anecdotal information, the tests administered in a full formal evaluation are typically given by testing professionals, such as school psychologists, neuropsychologists, and speech-language pathologists.
-Teachers may conduct the academic portion of a school-based formal evaluation, particularly special education teachers or specialists; however, general education teachers don’t typically administer these tests (“Testing and Evaluation”, n.d.).
+Teachers may conduct the academic portion of a school-based formal evaluation, particularly special education teachers or specialists; however, general education teachers don’t typically administer these tests (IDA, n.d.).

 Why are formal evaluations important?

-A full formal evaluation may be necessary to determine the student’s set of strengths and weaknesses.
-If the formal evaluation determines the presence of a Specific Learning Disability (SLD), such as dyslexia or LBLD, documentation for special education services may follow and an appropriate Individualized Education Program (IEP) may be devised to ensure the implementation of effective accommodations and/or modifications (“Testing and Evaluation”, n.d.).
-There are many formal assessments that can be administered to quantify a student’s abilities.
+Screening for dyslexia occurs with a wide pool of students and attempts to identify any student who is at risk for developing reading difficulties and/or dyslexia.
+Once a student is identified, and doesn’t respond to other tiers of support, a full formal evaluation may be necessary to determine the student’s set of strengths and weaknesses.
+If the formal evaluation determines the presence of a Specific Learning Disability (SLD), such as dyslexia, documentation for special education services may follow and an appropriate Individualized Education Program (IEP) may be devised to ensure the implementation of effective accommodations and/or modifications (IDA, n.d.).
+There are many assessments that can be administered to quantify a student’s abilities.

 Intelligence